Giuliana Chamedes

 Biography

-I am a scholar of international and global history, with a focus on the place of Europe in the wider world.
-My research reframes the twentieth century around the paradox of internationalism.
-I investigate how the past century’s leading European internationalist movements (including socialism, fascism, anti-fascism, and Catholic internationalism) sought to grow their global reach, even as they failed to break free from exclusionary understandings of social justice and solidarity.
+I am a scholar of international and global history, with a focus on Europe.
+I investigate how European internationalist movements sought to grow their global reach, even as they remained ensconced within exclusionary understandings of social justice and solidarity.
+My work is centrally concerned with European imperialism and its legacies.

-My first book, A Twentieth-Century Crusade: The Vatican’s Battle to Remake Christian Europe (Harvard University Press, 2019), explores how World War I galvanized the central government of the Catholic Church to craft its own variety of internationalism, which was intended to rival both liberal and communist internationalism.
-From 1918 up through the mid 1960s, the Vatican’s Catholic International made novel use of international law, public diplomacy, and new media to de-privatize religion, deepen the ties between Church and State, and weaken its hegemonic rivals.
-Drawing on new archival research conducted across Europe and North America, the project shows how the Vatican’s internationalist activities decisively shaped European reconstruction after both world wars, bolstered both fascism and Christian Democracy, and help spawn a transnational anticommunist crusade decades before the launching of the Cold War.
-It also proved unable to respond to the challenge posed by the Global South in the decades after World War II.
+A Twentieth-Century Crusade: The Vatican’s Battle to Remake Christian Europe (Harvard University Press, 2019), explores how World War I led the central government of the Catholic Church to craft its own variety of internationalism, which was intended to rival both liberal and communist internationalism, and re-provincialize Europe in an era of anti-imperial activism.
+From 1918 up through the mid 1960s, the Vatican’s Catholic International made use of international law, public diplomacy, and new media to de-privatize religion and deepen ties between the Catholic Church and European imperial states.
+Drawing on new archival research conducted across Europe and North America, the project shows how the Vatican’s activities bolstered fascism and Christian Democracy and helped spawn a transnational anticommunist crusade decades before the launching of the Cold War.
+My most recent thinking on the topic is reflected in a review piece published in February of 2023 in the Times Literary Supplement.

-My teaching interests include the history of internationalism; fascism and anti-fascism; racism, imperialism and decolonization; and the history of human rights, social justice, and political economics.
-I encourage undergraduate and graduate students to embrace history as a discipline that offers critical insight into past and present, even as it provides a toolkit of translatable skills of use in the academy and beyond.
+My teaching interests include the history of imperialism and decolonization; internationalism; fascism and anti-fascism; and the history of human rights and political economics.
+My graduate courses help prepare our students for careers both in and out of academia.
+I encourage my students and the public at large to embrace history as a discipline that offers critical insight into the past and that can help us imagine a more just future.

 Education